 The easiest way is to enter your prescriptions or desired medications upon signing up.
 However, if later you need a new medication, simply search it on Amazon US with the Amazon Pharmacy drop-down selected (example here).
 You can then select the drug, view its info and pricing, and request a prescription.

 Where is Amazon Pharmacy available?

-Amazon Pharmacy will be available in 45 states from the end of 2020, according to CNBC.
+Amazon Pharmacy is available in 45 states.
 Those include New York, California, Texas, Florida, and more.
 States currently not covered include Hawaii, Illinois, Kentucky, Louisiana, and Minnesota.
 But Amazon plans to include them in the future.